akurasy/Prophius-project/readme.md

 ```

 # Before you apply the application, Pls edit the deployment yaml file (sprinboot.yaml) to the appropriate image name. # Under the spec parameters for the pod, edit the image which is a child of containers to the appropriate image name copied from the ECR repository.
+Also ensure to add the AWS account ID in the `service-account.yml` file to enable the OIDC connection for the EkS pods to connect to secrets manager and get secrets values from there.

 #goto AWS console, under ecr and copy the image name
 #edit the springboot.yaml file and under the spec for the pod, goto containers and paste the image name, then run the command below: